JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Analysis

 For the properties of the SMBH, we rely on the high-resolution \blackthunder G395H data around \Hbeta--\OIIIall and \Halpha, using the `total' elliptical aperture with $R_\mathrm{ap}=0.25$~arcsec.
 We use the Bayesian approach outlined in \citetalias{juodzbalis+2024b}, but model simultaneously both line groups.
 The continuum is parametrized as two first-order polynomials in two windows centred at 3 and 4~\mum (rest-frame 4935 and 6565~\AA), requiring 4 free parameters.
 All narrow lines share the same redshift $z_\mathrm{n}$ and velocity dispersion $\sigma_\mathrm{n}$ (2 free parameters); $z_\mathrm{n}$ is adopted as the spectroscopic redshift of the galaxy $z_\mathrm{spec}$.
 We assume Gaussian velocity distributions, which for the range of velocities considered here, can be approximated as Gaussians in wavelength space too, as

 where $\lambda$ is the observed wavelength and $\lambda_0(k)$ is the vacuum rest-frame wavelength of a given emission line ($k=\Hbeta, \OIIIL[4959], \dots$).
-The \OIIIall and \NIIall doublets require 1 free parameter each \citetext{the doublet flux ratios are fixed to 0.335, see \citealp{storey+zeippen2000}, and 0.327, see \citealp{dojcinovic+2023}, respectively}.
+The \OIIIall and \NIIall doublets require 1 extra free parameter each \citetext{in addition to the shared redshift and velocity dispersion of the narrow lines; the doublet flux ratios are fixed to 0.335, see \citealp{storey+zeippen2000}, and 0.327, see \citealp{dojcinovic+2023}, respectively}.
 Narrow \Halpha and \Hbeta require 2 free parameters.
 Broad \Halpha emission requires two Gaussians; their common redshift is $(1+z_\mathrm{n}) \cdot \exp(v_\mathrm{b}/\mathrm{c})$, parametrised by the velocity of the broad component $v_\mathrm{b}$ relative to the redshift of the narrow component.
 Their flux is parametrized by the total flux $F_\mathrm{b}(\Halpha)$ and by the flux ratio $F_\mathrm{b,1}/F_\mathrm{b}(\Halpha)$, while their FWHMs are free parameters, subject to $FWHM_{b,1}<FWHM_{b,2}$.
 Broad \Hbeta is also modelled as a double Gaussian, but is parametrized only with the flux ratio between \Hbeta and \Halpha, while all other parameters are tied to the broad \Halpha.
 The broad components require 6 free parameters.
 A simpler model using a single Gaussian is manifestly inadequate and is statistically disfavoured \citetext{we used the Bayesian information criterion, BIC, \citealp{schwarz1978}, and we obtain $\dBIC>10$; we find consistent results using the $\chi^2$ distribution}.
 As pointed out in \citet{deugenio+2025c}, a double Gaussian model for the BLR is adopted as an effective line profile, without interpreting it as two SMBHs.
 For the broad-line Gaussians only, we also model the effect of a foreground $n=2$ hydrogen absorber, using a geometric covering factor $C_f$ and the optical-depth approach, with the residual intensity at wavelengths $\lambda$ given by